 1958 - 1967

-In the late 1950s and early 1960s, Hedda Sterne began exploring new themes in her work, expanding beyond the machines, roads, and cityscapes that had inspired her in the previous decade, to explore interiors environments and expansive landscapes.
+In the late 1950s and early 1960s, Hedda Sterne began exploring new themes in her work, expanding beyond the machines, roads, and cityscapes that had inspired her in the previous decade.

 "I get enormous pleasure out of very small contrasts.
 I don't know to what extent it is an emotional experience or an intellectual pleasure.
 You know there are knife-edge contrasts in my Vertical-Horizontal pieces.
 This is what I enjoy - these very, very subtle distinctions in values."